Alpha62579/aliucord-plugins/README.md

 ## License

 No you don't have any license to use this code because this is prolly bad code and you're better off learning from someone else.
 Seriously.

+## Credits

+This project contains code from Vendicated's repo at https://github.com/Vendicated/aliucord-plugins